davidclough/node/_documents/javascript-guide/javascript-guide.md

 The word `type` has been used but, as mentioned, there are no classes.
 However, there are certain standard `prototype` objects built into JavaScript which achieve a similar effect to classes.

 #### <a name="language-types-primitive"></a>Primitive Types (string, number, boolean, undefined, null)
 As well as objects, ES5 has five primitive types: `boolean`, `number`, `string`, `undefined` and `null`.
 Primitives are only things that will be copied/referenced by value.
 All other "types" are objects.
 If you make one object equal to another they will effectively be pointers to the same object.
+If you make something equal to a primitive its value will be copied and stored against the new variable.

-`boolean`, `number` and `string` have their own special forms of constructor.
-They actually have their own object constructor equivalents (`Boolean`, `String` and `Number`).
-JavaScript will readily coerce between these primitives and object wrappers behind the scenes but you can detect their type using `tyepof`:
+With primitives you can also detect their type using `tyepof`:

 	var myInteger = 5;
 	var myFloat = 6.7;